plantbreeding/BrAPI/Specification/Studies/README.md

 + Parameters
     + commonCropName (Optional, ) ...
 Common name for the crop associated with this study
-    + studyType (Optional, ) ...
-DEPRECATED in v1.3 - see "studyTypeDbId"
     + studyTypeDbId (Optional, ) ...
 Filter based on study type unique identifier
     + programDbId (Optional, ) ...
 Program filter to only return studies associated with given program id.
     + locationDbId (Optional, ) ...
 Filter by location
     + seasonDbId (Optional, ) ...
 Filter by season or year
     + trialDbId (Optional, ) ...
 Filter by trial
     + studyDbId (Optional, ) ...
 Filter by study DbId
-    + germplasmDbIds (Optional, ) ...
-DEPRECATED in v1.3 - see /search/studies
-    + observationVariableDbIds (Optional, ) ...
-DEPRECATED in v1.3 - see /search/studies
     + active (Optional, ) ...
 Filter active status true/false.
     + sortBy (Optional, ) ...
 Name of the field to sort by.
     + sortOrder (Optional, ) ...
 Sort order direction.
 Ascending/Descending.